Mallee (region of Victoria)

-The Mallee covers the most northwesterly part of Victoria, bounded by the South Australian and New South Wales borders.
+The Mallee is a sub-region of Loddon Mallee covering the most north-westerly part of Victoria, Australia and is bounded by the South Australian and New South Wales borders.
 Definitions of the south-eastern boundary vary, however, all are based on the historic Victorian distribution of mallee eucalypts.
-These trees dominate the surviving vegetation through most of Mallee, (except for swamps and areas along waterways, and very rare stands of casuarina).
+These trees dominate the surviving native vegetation through most of Mallee, (except for swamps and areas along waterways).
 Its biggest settlements are Mildura and Swan Hill.